User Guides v3.0

 Learning Binding Source

 The easiest way to create a new binding is to let Cantabile "learn" it.
-Click the "New Binding" button and choose the "(learn)" option.
+Click the "Add Binding" button and choose the "Learn Binding" option.

 Learn Binding